softdevteam/rustgc_paper_experiment/README.md

 - `docker-engine`
 - `docker-buildkit`

-If you need to install Docker, refer to [Appendix A: Installing Docker on Debian](#appendix-a-installing-docker-on-debian) for a quick Debian-specific guide.
+If you need to install Docker, refer to [Appendix: Installing Docker on Debian](#appendix-installing-docker-on-debian) for a quick Debian-specific guide.
 For installation instructions on other platforms, please see the [official Docker documentation](https://docs.docker.com/engine/install/).